JoeDravarol/fullstackopen/part2/README.md

-# Part 2: Introduction to React continued
+# Part 2: Communicating with server